hechoendrupal/drupal-console-book/how-to-contribute/getting-the-project.md

 ```

 ### Install dependencies
-Now that you clone the project you need to download depencencies via componser.
+Now that you clone the project you need to download dependencies via componser.

 ```
 $ cd /path/to/DrupalAppConsole